sf-wdi-gaia/trees/depth-first/README.md

 ```
 node stack starts with just the root:
 	[1]
-visit the last node, pushing its children to the stack (child order reversed to match gif but either works):
+visit the last node, pushing its children to the stack (added right to left to match gif but either works):
 	[1, 9, 5, 2]
 visit the last node, pushing its children to the stack:
 	[1, 9, 5, 2, 3]